METROPOLITAN RICHMOND WOMEN’S BAR ASSOCIATION

 3a.6 Notice.
 As used in these By-laws, unless “U.S. mail” is specified, the term “mail” shall include email as well as U.S. mail; provided, however, that when information is required to be sent to the Association membership, any member required to receive such information will receive it by U.S. mail if such member so requests in writing to the Membership chair, or if such member has not provided the Membership chair with an email address.
 Written notice of the date, time and place of meetings shall be given to each director either by personal delivery or by mail, by or at the direction of the officer or director calling the meeting, to the address of such director as it appears in the records of the Association not less than ten days before the date of the meeting.
 Neither the business to be transacted at, nor the purpose of, any meeting of the Board of Directors need be specified in the notice or any waiver of notice of such meeting.

 4.1 Standing Committees.
-The following committees shall be the Standing Committees of the Association: Judicial Candidate Endorsement Committee, Programs Committee, Membership Committee, Finance Committee, Continuing Legal Education Committee, Public Service Committee, Legislative Committee, Public Relations/Newsletter Committee, Awards Committee and Mentorship Committee.
+The following committees shall be the Standing Committees of the Association: Judicial Candidate Endorsement Committee, Programs Committee, Membership Committee, Finance Committee, Public Service Committee, Legislative Committee, Sponsorship Committee, Communication Committee, Awards Committee, and Mentorship Committee.

 4.2 Special Committees.
 The President shall have the power to create such other committees with such number of members and with such powers and duties consistent herewith as the President may deem advisable.
 Special committees shall automatically cease to exist at the end of the term of office of the appointing President, unless continued by the new President.

 4.3 Committee Appointments.
-Except as otherwise provided with respect to the Judicial Candidate Endorsement Committee, the President shall appoint members of the Association to be chairpersons or co-chairpersons (who shall have all of the rights and duties of sole chairpersons hereunder) of all standing and special committees in consultation with the officers of the Association.
-Other than the Judicial Candidate Endorsement Committee, the chairperson of each Standing Committee or special committee shall appoint members to serve on such Standing Committee or special committee.
+Except as otherwise provided with respect to the Judicial Candidate Endorsement Committee, the President shall appoint members of the Association to be chairpersons or co-chairpersons (who shall have all of the rights and duties of sole chairpersons hereunder) of all standing and special committees.
+Other than the Judicial Candidate Endorsement Committee, the chairperson of each Standing Committee or special committee shall appoint members to serve on such Standing Committee or special committee, as indicated by the members designation on their membership application, or as otherwise stated.
 Committee chairpersons and members shall serve annual terms that shall terminate at the next annual May meeting after their appointment.

 4.4.1 Interviews of Judicial Candidates